Pope Leo urges world to 'slow down' on AI in fervent first manifesto

 Encyclicals are one of the highest forms of teaching from a pontiff to the Church's 1.4 billion members.

-Monday's highly anticipated text, spanning nearly 43,000 words, has been in the works nearly since Leo's election as pope a little more than a year ago.
+Monday’s highly anticipated, nearly 43,000-word text has been in the works since Pope Leo’s election a little more than a year ago.

 POPE REPUDIATES "JUST WAR" THEORY